1200wd/bitcoinlib/README.rst

 Command Line Tool
 -----------------

-With the command line tool you can create and manage wallet without any Python programming.
+With the command line tool you can create and manage a wallet without any Python programming.

 To create a new Bitcoin wallet